nicolasfracchia/SPA2-13-tourism-site/README.md

     - Error messages
     - Submit button disabled until validations pased
 9. Log the form values on submit and reset the form.

+## 10 - CREATE 404 ERROR PAGE
+1. Set as default route.
+2. Redirects in app.routes.ts with optional message to display